Social Media Resources

 Syracuse University has resources and suggested guidelines for images in social media posts for a number of common networks.
 Please take note of these size guidelines for images in regards to social media.

 Download social media graphic templates.
-Templates are available as PSD files, and text and images may be modified using Adobe Photoshop.
+Templates are available as .psdt files.
+Text and images may be modified using Adobe Photoshop.

 Social Media Guidelines

 Please refer to this guideline below when creating social media strategies.
 Have questions?
 Use our intake form.